What is drug abuse?

-Can I obtain copies of DDB researches and use its findings?
+Can I obtain copies of DDB research and use its findings?

 What is the difference between DDB Certification and Certificate of Exemption?

-What are the guidelines pharmacists must remember when dispensing dangerous?
+What are the guidelines pharmacists must remember when dispensing dangerous drugs?

-Can a person travelling to the Philippines be allowed to bring in dangerous drugs or drug preparations for their medical use/treatment?
+Can a person travelling to the Philippines be allowed to bring dangerous drugs/drug preparations for medical use?

-Any person undergoing treatment of a medical condition, who is entering, leaving or passing through the Philippines, may possess such quantities of a dangerous drug, or drug preparation in any dosage form, wherever prescribed by a valid PDEA S2-licensed physician, and are reasonable for the purposes of such treatment.
+Any person undergoing treatment for a medical condition entering, leaving or passing through the Philippines, may possess such quantities of a dangerous drug, or drug preparation in any dosage form, prescribed by a valid PDEA S2-licensed physician, and are used only for the purposes of such.

-International traveler with pre-existing medical conditions shall be ready to present the following:
+International travelers with pre-existing medical conditions should be ready to present the following:

-- Letter from attending physician, describing the medical condition of the traveler (for incoming and outgoing passenger)
+- Letter from attending physician, describing the medical condition of the traveler (for incoming and outgoing passengers)

-- Physician's prescription medication including the trade and generic names of the prescribed dangerous drugs and/or preparation provided such medication would not exceed the (30) thirty day supply.
-Prescription of dangerous drugs and/or drug preparation must be in original/presonalized container and properly labelled.
+- Physician’s prescription including the trade and generic names of the prescribed dangerous drugs and/or preparation provided that the medication would not exceed a (30) thirty day supply.
+Prescriptions of dangerous drugs and/or drug preparation must be in original/personalized containers and properly labelled.